afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 Here are some tips that I created for myself:

 <span class="accent-lead-red">Deciding what to build — and what to challenge — is invaluable.</span> More feature implementation is not always right.
 Even if I am not the product owner, I do ask myself: **Is this feature needed for users?
 How valuable is it?
 Does it push the product forward?** Velocity is not the same as usefulness.
-In my recent experience of working in Golem, we had a great visionary, and most of the time, the answer was "yes, the feature is needed to push the product forward".
-But this was a rare scenario.

 <span class="accent-lead-red">Simplicity at the outer level should carry through to inner details.</span> A simple screen backed by a tangled system still fails in practice: behavior becomes hard to reason about, edge cases explode, and every change hurts.
 Engineers who insist on **simple models and simple surfaces together** — and who refuse to hide complexity behind UI polish — are similarly hard to replace.